 I am someone who has struggled a great deal with depression throughout my life.
 I tend to have an abundance of huge emotions swirling all the time and at time sadness can be an overwhelming and familiar companion.
 Throughout my struggles, I have compiled verses of depression that encourage me and help to lift me out of that pit of despair and sorrow.

 I know these verses help as I have also shared them with other in trying times and seen the encouragement these truths brought to them.
-Without further ado, here is what scripture has to say to the depressed and heavy-hearted.
+Without further ado, here are some encouraging bible verses for depression and the heavy hearted.

 Disclaimer: I have to disclose the obvious.
 I am not a doctor nor am I currently a practicing psychologist.
 If you are struggling with depression, reach out to someone in your life.
 You need someone with you as you work through this.
 I know there can be a shame associated with being depressed and being a believer but your life is too valuable and depression is too serious to not have someone in your corner.
 Reach out to someone and know that depression happens and there is nothing to be ashamed about.
 Also, I believe that most depression is spiritual, and that is why I am sharing scriptural truths to claim over yourselves, but I also know that some cases of depression are medical and chemical based so don’t be ashamed of also seeking medical help.
 There is no shame in needing help as we work through difficult seasons.
 I am a massive advocate of Christian counseling.
 I think we could all use a little counseling at some point in our lives.